dimitraz/blog/content/post/week-XIII.md

 +++
-title = "The final phase"
-description = "Google Summer of Code, week 13" date = "2017-08-23T13:16:04+01:00"
+title = "GSoC: The final phase" description = "Week 13 of Google Summer of Code" date = "2017-08-23T13:16:04+01:00"
 +++